LastContinue/Pokerap/README.md

 It's a feature of HTTPoison.
 You can rekey if you like [https://github.com/edgurgel/httpoison#wrapping-httpoisonbase](https://github.com/edgurgel/httpoison#wrapping-httpoisonbase)

 ### What's next?
-* Documentation.
-I feel what is currently in place is the bare minimum
-* Examples
 * Testing.
 This will require a bunch of mocking against HTTPoison, so I'm not really looking forward to it
 * Possibly look into returning structs for some EZ functions.
 Maybe even a "Pokedex" style struct that matches entries from the games/anime/manga (If I can remember what those look like)
 * logging